NFL stunner: Jags waive Fournette after failing to trade him

 He bounced back last year with his best season.
 He topped 1,600 yards from scrimmage in 15 games, carrying 265 times for 1,152 yards and catching 76 passes for 522 yards.
 He scored only three touchdowns.
 He also fumbled just once in 341 touches.

-Fournette has 2,631 yards rushing, 1,009 yards receiving and 19 touchdowns in three seasons since he was now-fired personnel chief Coughlin’s first draft pick since returning to Jacksonville.
-But with Coughlin gone, general manager Dave Caldwell put Fournette on the block and declined to pick up the fifth-year option in his rookie deal.
+Fournette has 2,631 yards rushing, 1,009 yards receiving and 19 touchdowns in three seasons since becoming ex-personnel chief Coughlin’s first draft pick since returning to Jacksonville.
+But with Coughlin gone, Caldwell declined to pick up the fifth-year option on his rookie deal and tried to move on.

-Marrone insisted Fournette did nothing to prompt his release, instead pointing to his fit in coordinator Jay Gruden’s new scheme.
+Marrone insisted Fournette did nothing to prompt his release, instead pointing to his scheme fit.

 “It strictly has to do with on the field,” Marrone said.